-p.
+q.
 Payables

 Payables include trade and other payables.
 Such liabilities are stated at their amortised cost and are recognised in relation to goods and services received by the Credit Union.
 Trade Payables are non-interest bearing and are normally settled on 30 day terms.

-q.
+r.
 Employee Benefits

-(i) Defined contribution plans
+(I) Defined contribution plans

-Defined contributions are made by the Credit Union to an employee's superannuation fund and are recognised in the profit or loss as incurred.
+Defined contributions are made by the Credit Union to an employee's superannuation fund and are recognised in the profit or loss as the related service is provided.
 Prepaid contributions are recognised as an asset to the extent that a cash refund or a reduction in future payments is available.

-(ii) Long-term employee benefits
+(II) Long-term employee benefits

-The Credit Union's net obligation in respect of long-term service benefits is the amount of future benefits that employees have earned in return for their service in the current and prior periods.
-The obligation is calculated using expected future increases in wage and salary rates including related on-costs and expected settlement dates, and is discounted using the rates attached to government bonds at the balance sheet date that have maturity dates approximating the terms of the Credit Union's obligations.
+The Credit Union's net obligation in respect of long-term employee benefits is the amount of future benefit that employees have earned in return for their service in the current and prior periods.
+That benefit is discounted to determine its present value.
+Re-measurements are recognised in profit or loss in the period in which they arise.